zhan4429/Bell_Application/Applications built with gcc/source/9.3.0/libszip/libszip.rst

 Description
 ~~~~~~~~
 Szip is an implementation of the extended-Rice lossless compression algorithm.
+It provides lossless compression of scientific data, and is provided with HDF software products.

 Versions and Dependencies
 ~~~~~~~~